 To move a folder tap the Arrow (next to the folder’s name) > Move > Select a Location > Move

-2. Open documents in tabs or side by side
+#2.
+Open digital planners in tabs or side by side

-By far, this is the best feature to have when working with the same documents every day.
-You’ll found it extremely helpful to have all these digital documents open and ready to use while taking notes on multiple documents at a time.
+By far, this is one of the favorite features to have when working with the same digital planner every day.
+You’ll found it extremely helpful to have all these digital notebooks open in tabs and ready to use while taking notes on multiple documents at a time.

-Plus, Goodnotes app has made multi-tasking easy: you can read an article on one side, and take notes on the other.
+Plus, Goodnotes app has made multi-tasking easy: you can read an article on one side, and write digital notes on the other.
 Or easily drag and drop information from one note to another.

 OPTION 1: Search the Entire Library of Notebooks